siuusunn/ga-project-1-snake-game/README.md

 ### While Loops

-As mentioned above, I now fully understands the mechanics of a `while` loop and can write one with much more confidence.
+As mentioned above, I now fully understand the mechanics of a `while` loop and can write one with much more confidence.

 ### Set Intervals & Functions